Treblesteph/swc_concept_graph/design.md

 ---
 ## Overview

-This material is meant to be used in a five-day workshop similar to those run by [Software Carpentry][swc-website] and [Data Carpentry][dc-website].
+This material is meant to be used in a two-week workshop similar to those run by [Software Carpentry][swc-website] and [Data Carpentry][dc-website].
 The outline below was developed using a slimmed-down variant of the "Understanding by Design" process.
 The main sections are: